i-pi/i-pi/docs/src/getting-started.rst

 -v:
    Optional parameter.
 If given, the client will print out more information each time step.

+-S:
+   Optional parameter.
+If given, overwrite the default socket prefix used in the creation of files for the socket communication.
+   (default "/tmp/ipi_")

 This code should be fairly simple to extend to other pair-wise interaction potentials, and examples of its use can be seen in the